BEST Ireland Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Ireland - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Ireland.
 Choose from the best cruise deals and specials for Ireland cruises.
 Save up to 62% on last minute Ireland cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

 Popular Ireland cruises often sail to Brugge (Bruges), Amsterdam, Greenock (Glasgow), Lerwick (Shetland Islands) and Bordeaux during their cruise itinerary.
-Ireland cruises could leave from Copenhagen, Lisbon, Southampton, Reykjavik and London.
+Ireland cruises could leave from Copenhagen, Dublin, Lisbon, Southampton and London.
 Most commonly, Ireland cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.